sebastienmiro/sebastienmiro.github.io/_posts/2025/2025-12-13-audit-rbac-azure.md

 .LIMITATIONS
 - Effective permissions are not calculated (RBAC inheritance is not evaluated).
 - PIM-eligible role assignments are not included.
-- Visibility depends on the permissions of the executing account.
+- Visibility depends on the permissions of the executing account (eg. you are owner on a resource group, you will see only RBAC on resource group and its descendat resources)

 .OUTPUTS
 - Azure-RBAC-Audit.csv